davay42/davay42/README.md

 - My main way of expression are websites and webapps, so I'm deep into the modern frontend development.
 And I welcome you here! 🌊

 ## NPM packages maintained
-- [@gun-vue](https://www.npmjs.com/org/gun-vue) - a toolset for easy p2p app development with Gun database and Vue 3 reactive components system
+- [@gun-vue](https://github.com/DeFUCC/gun-vue) - a toolset for easy p2p app development with Gun database and Vue 3 reactive components system
-- [gun-avatar](https://www.npmjs.com/package/gun-avatar) - a simple js avatar generator for use with gun `SEA` cryptographic keypairs
+- [gun-avatar](https://github.com/DeFUCC/gun-avatar) - a simple js avatar generator for use with gun `SEA` cryptographic keypairs
+- [use-chromatone](https://github.com/chromatone/chromatone.center) - the interactive visual music toolkit
+- [vitepress-pages](https://github.com/davay42/vitepress-pages) - Parse markdown pages structure to build Vitepress site navigation
-- [vitepress-tags](https://www.npmjs.com/package/vitepress-tags) - Easily create a blog, a digital garden or a directory from your markdown content and vitepress.
+- [vitepress-tags](https://github.com/davay42/vitepress-tags) - Easily create a blog, a digital garden or a directory from your markdown content and vitepress.
-- [vitepress-pages](https://www.npmjs.com/package/vitepress-pages) - Parse markdown pages structure to build Vitepress site navigation

 ## Statistics